mattcwh/mattcwh.github.io/_pages/about.md

 Most crows are black.
 This may be results of nature's random draw, but if there's an evolutionary cause, the best guess is the ease of identifying individuals in common.

 Having All Black as my preferred attire is a little bit more of a rational choice.
 Matching the skin colour, visually slimming the body shape and keeping warm are some of the practical features.
 As an easy choice, All Black is humble yet professional.
-The minimalistic nature frees up the mind to focus on other parts of life.
+The **minimalist** nature frees up the mind to focus on other parts of life.
 A bit of colourful garnish becomes significantly more profound, perfect for special occasions.
 The hues of life need not be printed on pieces of loosely attaching clothes.

 ## Specific Knowledge, Nature and Obsession